JAS Motorsport: History

 In 2012, Honda announced that it would join the World Touring Car Championship, with JAS running the team and developing the chassis.
 The team raced in the final three rounds of the 2012 season, with Tiago Monteiro scoring a podium in Macau.
 In their first full season in 2013, the team were crowned Manufacturers' World Champions, with the Civics scoring four victories and 20 podiums, including podium lockouts in Slovakia and China.
-After the introduction of the new TC1 regulations a year earlier than planned in 2014 gave a significant development advantage to Citroën, the team won multiple races, but didn't contend for the title again until 2017.
+After the introduction of the new TC1 regulations a year earlier than planned in 2014 gave a significant development advantage to rival manufacturer Citroën, the team won multiple races over the following seasons, but did not contend for the title again until 2017.
 The team scored the most pole positions and main race victories in 2017, but missed out on another title due to numerous incidents, including Monteiro's testing accident.
-In 2018, the series became the World Touring Car Cup and switched to TCR regulations, with JAS giving technical support to the Honda teams.
-The Civic Type R TCR scored 12 wins across the 2018 and 2019 seasons, with its performances in 2019 helping it to win the TCR Model of the Year award.
+Following increasing interest in the customer-focused TCR regulations, the WTCC was discontinued after the season, with Honda winning its final race.

-In 2014, JAS Motorsport announced that it will build a Honda Civic touring car based on TCR regulations.
+In 2014, JAS Motorsport announced that it would build a Honda Civic touring car based on TCR regulations.
+JAS would also give technical support to the teams running the car.
 The car became available to customers in 2015, and subsequently won multiple titles, including the 2017 TCR International Series teams' championship.
 In 2017, JAS announced that it will produce a new TCR car based on the tenth generation Civic, which would be available to customers in 2018.
-The tenth generation-based model won the TCR Model of the Year award in 2019 after claiming numerous wins and titles.
+The tenth generation-based model won the TCR Model of the Year award in 2019 and 2020 after claiming numerous wins and titles.

 JAS Motorsport developed the GT3 racing version of the second-generation NSX sports car in collaboration with Honda, and is also responsible for assembling the cars and providing customer support in Europe, Asia and South America.
 The NSX GT3 made its racing debut in 2017 and received an Evo upgrade in 2019, followed by an Evo22 update in 2022.
 The car notably won the 2019 and 2020 championships in the GTD class of the IMSA SportsCar Championship, as well as the 2019 titles in the GT300 class of the Super GT Series, among others.
 JAS itself raced the car in the Intercontinental GT Challenge in 2019 and 2020, where they achieved pole position and podium results, finished sixth overall at the 2019 Spa 24 Hours, and nearly won the 2020 drivers' title.